- Consolidated Notes

 6. Reporting currency

-The consolidated financial statements are prepared in euro because the majority of the Group transactions are based on that currency.
+The consolidated financial statements are prepared in euros because the majority of the Group transactions are based on that currency.
 Unless otherwise indicated, all figures herein have been rounded up or down to the nearest thousand (TEUR, T€) by standard commercial practices.
-The figures are shown in euro (EUR, €), in thousand euro (TEUR, T€) or in million euro (MEUR, m€).
+The figures are shown in euros (EUR, €), in thousand euros (TEUR, T€) or in million euros (MEUR, m€).

 7. Currency translation